Ico-code/todo_List/README.md

 Netlify:

 Evaluation:
-i would give this project a 25/30 pts, since it think it meets the requierments and has a little bit of extra, and i think the ui is decent.
+i would give this project a 25/30 pts, since it think it meets the requierments and has a little bit of extra, and i also think the ui is decent enough for that.